 - I am at a stage in my career where I would like to mentor and teach others

 A supervisor can enter goals on an employee's profile.
 For example, a supervisor may want to copy their own goals into their employee's profile so that the employee can edit and align their own goals accordingly.
 To do this, use the "copy files for my employee" feature.
-Supervisors should discuss with their employee before doing this.
+Supervisors should discuss with their employee before choosing this action.

-If your employee's file is still in draft when you copy a goal into it, you will not be able to see that the goal has successfully copied until the employee switches from draft to publish.
+If your employee's file is still in draft when you copy a goal into it, you won't be able to see that the goal has successfully copied until the employee switches from draft to publish.

 MyPerformance allows only one descriptor to be chosen.
-If there is more than one descriptor that fits, choose the descriptor that best describes the overall performance, then make comments to accurately reflect the other ways contributions have been made.
-This information can be a great foundation for a conversation, especially if there is a difference between a supervisor’s rating and the employee’s self-rating.
+If there's more than one descriptor that fits, choose the descriptor that best describes the overall performance, then make comments to accurately reflect the other ways contributions have been made.
+This information can be a great foundation for a conversation, especially if there's a difference between a supervisor’s rating and the employee’s self-rating.

 Employees who have worked less than 30 days are exempt.
 These employees are automatically removed from corporate MyPerformance reporting.
-They do not need to be excused unless the employee’s ministry or supervisor prefers to do so.
+They don't need to be excused unless the employee’s ministry or supervisor prefers to do so.

-Because ministries have flexibility in choosing their performance cycles, everyone is now on either a Calendar year (Jan 1 to Dec 31) or a Fiscal/Operational year (April 1 to March 31) cycle.
-You will be signing off a 2016 Profile and creating a 2017 Profile, or you will be signing off on your 2016-17 Profile and creating a 2017-18 Profile.
+Because ministries have flexibility in choosing their performance cycles, everyone is now on either a calendar year (January 1 to December 31) or a fiscal/operational year (April 1 to March 31) cycle.
 To create a profile for the new cycle, see Create Profile.

 Your supervisor should be active and engaged with your MyPerformance Profile.
 They have many resources to ensure they maximize the program's potential.

-However, if your supervisor isn't having the conversations with you, you are encouraged to approach them and initiate a conversation about your performance and the expectations they have for you.
-There are also "just in time" interactive videos available through the Learning Centre that may provide some tips for how to have this conversation.
+However, if your supervisor isn't having the conversations with you, you're encouraged to approach them and initiate a conversation about your performance and the expectations they have for you.
+There are also interactive videos available through the Learning Centre that may provide some tips for how to have this conversation.
 Discussing the rating scale descriptors and where you see yourself may provide a good starting point for the conversation.